Skip to content

 Six weeks.
 The Run → Fly arc, written down.
 No drip wall.
 No email-gate.
 Read at your own pace, work the assignments on your real fleet, install the practice on your own schedule.

-Built from 9 months of running this practice on a 4-engineer team at F-Secure that ships 400+ PRs/month, plus my own daily fleet of 12–15 parallel Claude Code sessions.
+Built from running this practice since September 2025 on the 4-engineer team I lead, which merged 844 pull requests out of 892 opened in June 2026, plus my own daily fleet of 8–20 parallel Claude Code sessions.
 Not theory.
 From actually running it.

 Get notified when the course updates → Free · self-paced · no drip wall · email opt-in only for course-update notifications